jbpoline/Bic_day/bic/talk.rst

         - Shell / OS installs - Introduction to Python / IPython
         - Toolbelt of the collaborative computational scientist / Workflow (Git, Github, ...)
         - Toolbelt of applied mathematics / statistics
-        - The analysis pipeline (preprocessing to GLM) [rely on others to teach GLM?]
+        - The analysis pipeline (preprocessing to GLM)
-        - Other Neuroimaging packages : ML / MV-Connectivity
+        - Other Neuroimaging packages : ML / MV / Connectivity

 .. two first components should be taught by BIDS
-.. # 3 could be in conjunction with stat / engineering / neuroscience
+.. # 3 could be in conjunction with stats / engineering / neuroscience
 ..
 4 and 5 really specific

 Conclusion
 ----------

-* Make it so.
+* What kind of Science ?
+What kind of students ?
 What kind of teachers ?

 .. image:: ../pics/darth.png
-   :width: 70%
+   :width: 50%
    :align: center

 ..
 My point of that graphic in the Havana talk is that we the current teachers